Level 2 Customer Service Apprenticeship

 Entry Requirements

 To be eligible for a Healthcare Apprenticeship, the learner needs to have been residing in the UK or the EEA, for the past three years and be able to commit to the apprenticeship programme’s full duration.
 Note that certain types of immigration statuses/permissions may still be eligible.
 The learners job role should also fit with the programme modules.
-If the learner does not have a level 2 or equivalent in English and maths, they will need to work towards achieving these qualifications as part of their apprenticeship.
 Additional entry requirements may also be needed for programmes at level 3 and above i.e. a level of previous experience or pre-requisite qualifications or CPD (Continued Professional Development) i.e. the Care Certificate.

 Apprenticeship Journey